danielobyrne/catalystcloud-docs-historical/source/migration-strategy-guide/partial-restructure-rebuild.rst

 also becomes a possibility for your systems when migrating to the Catalyst Cloud.
-Depending on the type of system you are planning to run you will either benefit from the clouds in built high availability or you may have to implement some protocols yourself, the most common of, having to do with load balancing, is discussed below.
+Depending on the type of system you are planning to run you will either benefit from the clouds in built high availability or you may have to implement some protocols yourself, the most common of which is discussed below.

 More specific information on how high availability is implemented across services on the Catalyst Cloud can be found in the :ref:`best practice
-<high-availability>` section of these documents
+<high-availability>` section of this documentation

 ********************************************
 High availability using load balancers